 A bastion of training and research, its campuses have built a solid reputation all over the globe.
 A leisurely stroll is enough to discover stunning parks and gardens, bustling shopping districts and a fine architectural heritage.
 To discover Lausanne is to know the quality of life that makes it such a unique city

-Number 1: Monocle has named Lausanne the best small town in the world
+9 reasons that make Lausanne the best small city in the world

 Situated on the northern shores of Lake Geneva, Lausanne has more than 130,000 residents and is at the heart of a conurbation with over 300,000 inhabitants.
 A cosmopolitan and dynamic city, it offers its residents a quality of life that enjoys the same global acclaim as its vocational colleges, the international corporations to which it is home, and its cultural institutions.

 As the Olympic Capital, Lausanne is home to the headquarters of the International Olympic Committee (IOC) and the seat of numerous international sport federations.
 It is the fifth-largest city in Switzerland and the capital of the Canton of Vaud.

 Built on three hills – Cité, Bourg and Saint-Laurent – Lausanne is home to 20% of the population of the canton of Vaud.
 Extending from the countryside to the north, as far as the shores of the lake to the south, the town is made up of about ten districts.
 Whereas traditional old buildings and fine manor houses can be found in the east, the west presents a more recent, heterogeneous and heavily populated picture.